 I honestly didn’t realize that there was anything in Tamworth, Ontario, so I was pleasantly surprised by the shops, antique stores, and cafes located in this quaint town.
 Bon Eco Suites, where we stayed during our trip to Land O’ Lakes, was absolutely beautiful.
 Located in a historic building, there were 3 separate apartments.
 The apartments are furnished with many reclaimed materials; such as tires, old trim, hubcaps and more.
 It’s very easy to be inspired here, so close to the wilderness.

 MacKinnon Brothers Brewing Co. has a special place in my heart.
 When I first moved to Kingston, I wasn’t a huge fan of beer.
 One day while visiting Red House Kingston, I had some of the MacKinnon Brother’s Brothers House Ale and I fell in love with their beer.
 It is very lightweight and a bit too easy to drink.
 Since then, Crosscut (Canadian Ale) and Red Fox (Summer Ale) have become my favourites.
 I was extremely excited to visit their farm in Bath, Ontario.

 Both Ivan and Dan MacKinnon showed us around the farm, and we were able to taste some of their beer.
 Unsurprisingly, they were all fantastic.
 If you’d like to visit them, they’re hosting an event called “Back To The Farm” on August 20th, from noon to 10 pm.
 There will be a bunch of really great bands playing; such as The Mahones, Lost Cousins and more.

 Our next stop is Kingston!
 I’m excited to see what my home city has in store for us.
-Make sure you’re following our live stories on The Great Waterway’s Instagram @greatwaterway!
+Make sure you’re following South Eastern Ontario’s Instagram @greatwaterway!